mendix/docs/content/data-hub/data-hub-catalog/search.md

 ### 4.1 Search Pane {#search-pane}

 The collapsable **Search** pane is used to search for registered assets in the Data Hub Catalog.
-A search can be refined by using filters.

 #### 4.1.1 Search Area